pmadril/danklco.com-site/_posts/2012-08-20-sending-email-adobe-cq-api.md

 ![Configuring the Day CQ Mail Service][1]

-Enter [all of the relevant information][2] for your current SMTP provider.&nbsp; If you don’t have or can’t easily get SMTP set up within your organization, a Gmail account works for testing.
+Enter [all of the relevant information][2] for your current SMTP provider.&nbsp; If you don't have or can't easily get SMTP set up within your organization, a Gmail account works for testing.

 Once you have the Day CQ Mail Service configured you should be able to send emails through Adobe CQ.&nbsp; If, later on you run into problems with getting a null Message Gateway, you probably entered something incorrectly here.

 ### Creating an Email Component

-If you haven’t read up on creating components, [please do so now][3].
+If you haven't read up on creating components, [please do so now][3].

 Create a new component called contact and set the following as the JSP code: